syncfusion-content/xamarin-docs/Xamarin/TreeView/load-on-demand.md

 * Once data fetched, you can populate the child nodes by calling [TreeViewNode.PopulateChildNodes](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_PopulateChildNodes_System_Collections_IEnumerable_) method by passing the child items collection.
 * When load on-demand command executes expanding operation will not be handled by `TreeView`.
 So, you have to set [TreeViewNode.IsExpanded](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_IsExpanded) property to `true` to expand the tree node after populating child nodes.
 * You can skip population of child items again and again when every time the node expands, based on [TreeViewNode.ChildNodes](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_ChildNodes) count.
+* You can get the number of child nodes displayed in the view by using the [TreeViewNode.VisibleNodesCount](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~VisibleNodesCount.html) property.
+* The child nodes of the treeView node can be indicated based upon the return value of [HasChildNodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~HasChildNodes.html) property.
+If the node has any child nodes, it returns `true` otherwise it returns `false`.

 {% tabs %}
 {% highlight c# %}